When it Comes to Better Sales Performance, Qstream Helps Philips Healthcare Rest Easy

 Using Qstream, Sellner and his team were able to achieve their goals for learning verification and realize a number of other key benefits along the way.
 “It’s been a tremendously positive experience for us on several fronts, including cost reduction, engagement and an increase in knowledge proficiency, ” commented Sellner.
 “And best of all, feedback from the field has been very positive: managers and reps love it!”

 What’s next?
-According to Sellner, “We’ve already had significant interest from other groups in the company that want access to Qstream as well, so we expect to expand our usage in 2016, along with more widespread deployment of the management dashboards and coaching tools.”
+According to Sellner, “We’ve already had significant interest from other groups in the company that want access to Qstream as well, so we expect to expand our usage, along with more widespread deployment of the management dashboards and coaching tools.”

 About Philips Healthcare